 We may not know a single verse from the Quran but we are very familiar to some of hadiths and sunnahs while there is lot of usages of them among us being hadith as ‘sayings’ and sunnah as ‘practices’ of the prophet.
 But it is unfortunate that we are not aware of what they actually mean based on the Quran.
 However, our religion given by God has been corrupted with many man-made innovations and traditions, and one of these innovations is the volumes and volumes of Hadith books written about 200 years after the death of prophet.
 The religious rules and regulations based on such innovations contain and cover literally almost every aspect of our life despite the warnings given in the Quran (31:6, 6:112-113) as well as disregarding what has been said in the Quran to whom these innovations were attributed to, i.e., the prophet (49:9, 6:50-51 and 7:203):

-[31:6] And among the people, whoever accepts the baseless Hadith (lahaw al-hadeethi) to mislead from God’s path without knowledge, and takes it as mockery.
-Those – for them there is a humiliating punishment.
+[31:6] And from the people, whoever purchases the baseless Hadith (lahwa al-hadeethi) to mislead from God’s path without knowledge and takes it as mockery; those – for them there is a humiliating punishment.

-[6:112] Thus, we have made an enemy for every prophet, the devils of the human and the jinn inspire of them to others the fancy words (zukh’rufa al-qawli) in deception.
-And if your Lord had willed, they have not done it.
+[6:112] And thus that we have made an enemy for every prophet, the devils from the human and the jinn to inspire one of them to other the fancy word (zukh’rufa al-qawli) in deception.
+And if your Lord had willed, they would not have done it.
 So you shall disregard them and what they fabricate.

-[6:113] This is so that the hearts of those who do not believe in the Hereafter listen to it, and accept it, and thus, they commit what they are committing.
+[6:113] And thus that inclines to it hearts of those who do not believe in the Hereafter, and that they please with it, and that they commit what they are committing.

 [46:9] Say: “I (Muhammad) am not an exception from the messengers, and I do not know what will will be done with me or with you.
 I just follow what is revealed to me, and I am not but a clarifying warner.”